kovachUa/DaH/README.md

 3. In the terminal, navigate to the repository directory.
 4. Launch the Docker container using the `docker-compose up` command.
 5. After launching, the web server will be accessible at `http://127.0.0.1:9000`.

-## Limitations

-Currently, the project only supports working with websites through the Firefox browser.

-This project enhances the process of storing and loading Git repositories and websites, making it more convenient and predictable by leveraging Docker containers.